 Tip: Go for the roots mostly.
 And be careful of using too much on your ends; it can dry them out.

-2. Bars instead of Bottles: Eschews little travel bottles for a solid shampoo bar like the Honey Meadow bar made by the Naturalist Store, with its own travel tin.
-It doesn’t count as a liquid, and it’s much lighter than a bottle of liquid.
+So I’ve been eschewing liquids altogether and opting for a solid shampoo bar like the Honey Meadow bar made by the Naturalist Store, with its own travel tin.

 It’s lighter than a large bottle of liquid and you can keep it in your carry-on.